gene891212/kuroshiro-enhance/README.md

 kuroshiro is a Japanese language library for converting Japanese sentence to Hiragana, Katakana or Romaji with furigana and okurigana modes supported.

+kuroshiro-enhance is a fork of the original kuroshiro, a Japanese language library for converting Japanese sentences to Hiragana, Katakana, or Romaji with furigana and okurigana modes supported.

+## What's New in kuroshiro-enhance?

+In this enhanced version, a new option includeKatakana has been added to the `convert(str, [options])` API, providing more control over how Katakana characters are handled in Furigana mode.
+This feature allows users to choose whether or not Katakana characters should be included when converting Japanese text with furigana.

+### New Feature Overview:

+- includeKatakana: A boolean option that lets you control the inclusion of Katakana in Furigana mode.
+(Default: false)

 *Read this in other languages: [English](README.md), [日本語](README.jp.md), [简体中文](README.zh-cn.md), [繁體中文](README.zh-tw.md), [Esperanto](README.eo-eo.md).*

 ## Demo